7 Best Backpacking Axes + Buying Guide

 What is the best handle length for a backpacking axe?

 The best length backpacking axe handle is between 14 and 20 inches.
-This gives a good balance between being easy to carry in a belt loop or in your backpack while still generating enough power to fell a small tree or chop through hardwood firewood.
+This balances between being easy to carry in a belt loop or in your backpack while still generating enough power to fall a small tree or chop through hardwood firewood.

 Conclusion

-With the wealth of small axes and hatchets out there, it can be tough to choose the right (or any) one for you.
+With the wealth of small axes and hatchets, choosing the right (or any) one for you can be tough.
 It isn’t that hard, though – the 7 axes and hatchets listed above are all great tools.
 With care, they’ll serve you well for a long time.

 Consider your needs carefully – are you going to be walking a lot and doing light work, such as chopping off small dead tree branches, splitting pieces of wood for kindling and firewood, and so on, or do you think you might do heavier work such as trail or campsite clearing?
 If it’s the first, you’ll want something light.
 If it’s the second, a longer and heftier axe that can be used with two hands would be more appropriate for you.